ILO is a specialized agency of the United Nations

 Keywords:

-abolition of post; contract; duration of appointment; enforcement; fixed-term; general principle; intention of parties; non-renewal; organisation's duties; reassignment; short-term; staff regulations and rules; successive contracts;
+abolition of post; contract; duration of appointment; enforcement; fixed-term; general principle; intention of parties; non-renewal of contract; organisation's duties; reassignment; short-term; staff regulations and rules; successive contracts;

 • Judgment 3090